-A "lower bound" poverty line is calculated by adding to the food line the average expenditure on essential non-food items by households whose food expenditure is below but close to the food line.
-The value of the lower bound poverty line in 2011 prices was R501 per person per month.
-Those living below this line would not be able to pay for the minimum non-food expenses or would be sacrificing their basic nutrition in order to pay for non-food expenses.

-A "food poverty" line is based on the cost of the minimum nutritional requirement of 2,100 kilocalories per person per day, without any allowance for non-food basic necessities.
-The value of the food poverty line in 2011 prices was R335 per person per month.
+- A "lower-bound" poverty line is calculated by adding to the food line the average expenditure on essential non-food items by households whose food expenditure is below but close to the food line.
+The value of the lower-bound poverty line in 2011 prices was R501 per person per month (R758 in 2017 prices).
+Those living below this line would not be able to pay for the minimum non-food expenses or would be sacrificing their basic nutrition in order to pay for non-food expenses. - A "food" poverty line is based on the cost of the minimum nutritional requirement of 2,100 kilocalories per person per day, without any allowance for non-food basic necessities.
+The value of the food poverty line in 2011 prices was R335 per person per month (R531 in 2017).
 Anyone living below this line will be malnourished and their health and survival may be at risk.